-Inclusion criteria of most trials generally allow participation of both men and women, unless, for instance, there is a biological reason for exclusion (e.g., trials of prostate or breast cancer460 treatment, phase 1 trials of healthy males in order to eliminate any risks to women of child-bearing age).
+Inclusion criteria of most trials generally allow participation of both men and women, unless, for instance, there is a biological reason for exclusion (e.g., trials of prostate or breast cancer460 treatment, phase 1 trials of healthy males in order to eliminate any risks to women of childbearing age).
 Similarly, eligibility criteria associated with race and ethnicity criteria are not usually specified.461 It is common, however, to exclude individuals based on age (e.g., children, adolescents, the elderly), existing comorbidities polypharmacy, and pregnant or lactating women (see Section 13.3.1 "Case examples" below).462 Notably, many clinical trials include cut-offs for age without justification.463 The International Council on Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) has encouraged greater inclusion of both older464 and younger individuals, where physiologically feasible.
-Protocols often explain why a certain population is focused upon for enrollment, but rarely do protocols include a scientific or ethical justification for the exclusion of certain populations.^{465, 466, 467} While there may be safety or other reasons for these eligibility criteria-and restricting the eligible population may be particularly important before there is evidence of benefit of a treatment-those reasons, if they exist, are rarely explained or defended in study protocols.
-Except for very obvious reasons (e.g., an individual must have the disease under study), it is equally important to explain why an otherwise appropriate population is excluded as one that is permitted to enroll.
+Protocols often explain why a certain population is focused upon for enrollment, but rarely do protocols include a scientific or ethical justification for the exclusion of certain populations.^{465, 466} While there may be safety or other reasons for these eligibility criteria-and restricting the eligible population may be particularly important before there is evidence of benefit of a treatment-those reasons, if they exist, are rarely explained or defended in study protocols.
+Except for very interventional trial unless the effects on pregnancy and the developing fetus are known.